-The proposed extension of the public house, landscaping of the car parks and erection of two dwellings will have little impact on the character of the existing building and will not cause it any harm.
+This proposal is for the extension of the public house, landscaping of the car parks and erection of two dwellings.
+The extension to the public house will have little impact on the character of the existing building and will not cause it any harm.